LEIC-ES-2021-22/3LEIC06T1/docs/ArchitectureAndDesign.md

 ## Vertical prototype

-The following user stories were implemented:
+The following features were implemented:

 - Transição para ???